Heat resistance of SUMIKASUPER LCP

 3.0 220 220 220

-The temperature range where the resin can be used for a long time is limited by the thermal stability of the resin.
-According to the UL-compliant RTI evaluation, the aging test continues until the observable target property value becomes half the initial value.
-Perform aging tests at several different temperatures and create an Arrhenius plot based on that data.
-An Arrhenius plot is a graph created by plotting the heat aging time (also called half-life) required for the property value to reach half the initial value against the reciprocal of the aging temperature (K).
+The thermal stability of a resin limits the temperature range over which the resin can be used for a long period of time.
+In UL-compliant RTI evaluation, the aging test is continued until the observed property value drops to half of its initial value.
+Aging tests are performed at several different temperatures, and an Arrhenius plot is created based on the data.
+An Arrhenius plot is a graph obtained by plotting the heat aging time (also called the half-life) required for the property value to drop to half of its initial value against the reciprocal of the aging temperature (K).

 Heat aging resistance (260℃ in air)

-The following figure shows the strength retention performance of SUMIKASUPER LCP in air at 260°C. There is almost no loss of tensile strength, even in air at 260°C.
+The strength retention performance of SUMIKASUPER LCP in air at 260℃ is as follows.
+There is almost no decrease in tensile strength even in air at 260℃.